Find Affordable College Courses

 17 Yearly Graduations

 The 9th most popular school in the country for pharmacology majors who are seeking their master's degree is University of Vermont.
 Each year, around 13,200 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $16,392 per year, while in-state graduate students, on average, pay $12,294 per year.
-During the 2020-2021 academic year, 17 people received their master's degree in pharmacology from UVM.
-Of these students, 71% were women and 18% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $16,280 per year, while in-state graduate students, on average, pay $12,204 per year.
+During the most recent year for which we have data, 17 people received their master's degree in pharmacology from UVM.
+About 60% of this group were women, and 40% were students from an underrepresented racial-ethnic group.
+Data shows that UVM graduates that hold this degree go on to make a median salary of $53,876.

 #10